lingdoc/taggedPBC/scripts/conllu_readme.md

 ## Overview of methodology for tagging the PBC <a name="methodology"></a>

-The methodology used here follows earlier work in "The taggedPBC", where pairs of word alignment models are trained to translate words between each language in the *taggedPBC* and English.
+The methodology used here follows earlier work, where pairs of word alignment models are trained to translate words between each language in the *taggedPBC* and English.
 The major difference is the use of the SpaCy parser to transfer dependency and morphological annotations from English to each language corpus, along with POS information.
 The resulting annotations are then written to the CoNLL-U format used by the Universal Dependencies Treebanks project.

-### 1. Assumptions <a name="develop-corpus"></a>
+### 1. Assumptions <a name="assumptions"></a>

 The original corpus (the Parallel Bible Corpus, PBC; [Mayer & Cysouw 2014](#1)) contains portions of the Bible in over 2000 languages.
-The *taggedPBC* contains a reduced set of verses for 1597 modern languages (excluding 2 conlangs).
+The *taggedPBC* contains a reduced set of verses for 1597 modern languages (as well as 2 conlangs).
 All these scripts have been romanized for comparison.

 #### 1.1 Automatic POS and dependency tagging using cross-lingual transfer <a name="auto-pos"></a>